tedklin/back-to-basics/algorithms/README.md

 - basics/
     - Basic exercises in data structure manipulation / usage.
 - graphlib/
-    - A self-contained custom graph library based on concepts in Skiena but with a more intuitive implementation using STL.
+    - A self-contained custom graph library based on concepts in *Skiena* but with a more intuitive implementation using STL.

-## Various notes / resources
+## Other resources

 https://algs4.cs.princeton.edu/cheatsheet/